top of page

 • Identity verification is stricter

-• Not all documents or institutions accept RON
+• Not all documents or institutions accept it

 Many documents still require in-person notarization.